Return to top

 Latest Recipe Video!

-Cook Your Pasta: Cook pasta in a large pot according to package directions (on high or medium-high heat) until it’s al dente.
+Cook Your Pasta: I cook the pasta in a large pot of water according to package directions (on high or medium-high heat) until it’s al dente.
+Then, I drain the cooked pasta.

-While The Pasta Cooks, Make The Cooked Veggies: Heat olive oil in a large skillet over medium heat.
-Add the onions, peppers, and garlic, saute 5 minutes.
-Add the zucchini, squash, baby spinach, Italian seasoning, Oregano, salt, pepper, and crushed red pepper.
+While The Pasta Cooks, Make The Cooked Veggies: I heat a generous drizzle of olive oil in a large skillet over medium heat, then add the onions, peppers, and garlic, letting them sauté for about 5 minutes until they start to soften.
+Next, I toss in the zucchini, squash, baby spinach, Italian seasoning, oregano, salt, pepper, and crushed red pepper, stirring everything together as the flavors start to build.

 veggies cooking in a pan

-Saute 10 minutes or until the veggies have cooked through but are still slightly crisp.
+Sauté: Then, I saute the veggies for 10 minutes or until they have cooked through but are still slightly crisp.

 veggies cooking in a pan